 Europe’s piano manufacturing industry began decades before it did in the United States.
-Established in the 1790s in Dresden, Germany, Ernest Rosenkrantz built a number of elaborate, expensive and high quality square and upright pianos throughout the 19th Century.
+Established in the 1790s in Dresden, Germany, Ernest Rosenkranz built a number of elaborate, expensive and high quality square and upright pianos throughout the 19th Century.
 Rosenkrantz pianos are a bit rare in the United States, indicating that they were not aggressively exported.
-A large Philadelphia retailer, Henry Gunther, contracted Rosenkrantz to build a number of pianos for his retail stores which were sold primarily in the north eastern United States.
-On a historical note, President Woodrow Wilson owned a Rosenkrantz square grand piano which was a treasured family heirloom.
+A large Philadelphia retailer, Henry Gunther, contracted Rosenkranz to build a number of pianos for his retail stores which were sold primarily in the north eastern United States.
+On a historical note, President Woodrow Wilson owned a Rosenkranz square grand piano which was a treasured family heirloom.

 Can you find your instrument listed in these antique catalogs?

 19th Century Ernest Rosenkrantz Sales Advertisment

 Browse the Antique Piano instruments we have for sale!